Having

-been friends and bandmates for years – then heading separate ways into the covers band wilderness – they met again
+and bandmates for years – then heading separate ways into the covers band wilderness – they met again by chance

-by chance in a petrol station in West London and arranged to meet up for a beer – reminisce & get pissed!!
-Sounds
+in a petrol station in West London and arranged to meet up for a beer – reminisce & get pissed!!
+Sounds like a plan

-too many Kronenbourgs & Newcastles the past made way for the present, and the feasibility of building a studio at Rob’s
+Kronenbourgs & Newcastles the past made way for the present, and the feasibility of building a studio at Rob’s house

 Six